Inclusion and SEN

 Provisional Arrangements for Pupils with Special Educational Needs and/or Disabilities

 Stanley Park Infants’ School pride themselves on delivering highly tailored provision that considers all pupils’ individual needs.
 This means adapting practice regularly in order to ensure the most effective approach is adopted.
-Current provisional information for SEND can be found in the school’s Inclusion policy and SEN Information Report, both of which you can find by clicking here to visit the policies page.
+Current provisional information for SEND can be found in the school’s Inclusion policy and SEND Information Report below.
 These documents are reviewed and updated annually.

 Education Health and Care Plans (EHCPs)